Almondsbury Interchange: Congestion

 The interchange handles high volumes of traffic especially in the morning and evening rush hours.
 It is overlooked by the RAC Tower.
-Traffic travelling northbound on the M5 from Portishead intending to use the Second Severn Crossing (or, in the opposite sense, vehicles eastbound on the crossing wishing to use the M5 southbound from Avonmouth onwards) can bypass the interchange by using the M49 motorway.
+Traffic travelling between the M5 and Second Severn Crossing can bypass the interchange by using the M49 motorway.

 Under normal conditions, traffic flows freely through the interchange.
-Congestion becomes a problem in heavy traffic flow because of the close proximity of the A38 junction to the Interchange.
+Congestion becomes a problem in heavy traffic flow, such as during the summer holiday season, because of the close proximity of the A38 junction.
 This makes the required changing of lanes when travelling west on the M5 much more problematic.
-The more vehicles there are, the harder it is to change lane, and when in the summer season of holiday traffic, the vehicles crawl along or grind to a halt, the surrounding sliproads can simultaneously become blocked, and this can make things even more difficult on the M5 for those wanting to change lane.

-The Interchange is at the centre of a managed motorway project which covers junctions 19 to 20 on the M4 and 15 to 17 on the M5.
+The interchange is at the centre of a managed motorway project which covers junctions 19 to 20 on the M4 and 15 to 17 on the M5.
 This became fully operational in January 2014, after being installed over a two-year period.
 It involves the use of the hard shoulders on the M4 and M5 over seven miles of motorway during busy times, at which time a variable speed limit function is activated.
 Thirty-three new overhead gantries have been installed to advise motorists on the speed limits applicable at the time.
 The system is being enforced by speed cameras, and there are six emergency refuge areas for motorists who get into difficulties.